DRAWING THE CPM NETWORK:

 If it is zero then it means resources are just sufficient to complete activity at time.

 Total Float = Latest Finish Time – Earliest Finish Time

 = Latest Start Time – Earliest Start Time

 T.F = L.F.T – E.F.T or L.S.T – E.S.T

-(2) Free Float: It is the amount of time by which the completion of an activity could be delayed beyond the earliest finish time without affecting the earliest start time of a succeeding activity.
+Free Float is the amount of time by which the completion of an activity could be delayed beyond the earliest finish time without affecting the earliest start time of a succeeding activity.

 It is the amount of total float which can be used without affecting the float of succeeding activities.
 Thus, it is the extra time by which an activity can be delayed so that the succeeding activity can be started at their earliest start time.

 This is based on the assumption that all activities start as early as possible.

 Free Float = Total Float – Head Event Slack